garak/card/README.md

 Some more classes, more elaborate, are available.
 They are abstract, and thus require a custom implementation to extend them:

 * `Hand`: represent a set of Card objects, usually the ones assigned to a player
-* `HandsTrick`: represent a trick of hands (think for example to Poker, when players show their hands to declare a winneer)
+* `HandsTrick`: represent a trick of hands (think for example to Poker, when players show their hands to declare a winner)
 * `CardTrick`: represent a trick of cards (think for example to the 4 cards of a Bridge turn)

 ## Installation